-It’s meant to equip you with straight up information and knowledge for that first and important year of your new truck driving career.
+It’s meant to give you some straight-up information and knowledge for that first and important year of your new truck driving career.

-You’ll be making lots of adjustments, like getting accustomed to the job, getting familiar with the truck you drive, utilizing your new driving skills and getting accustomed to the lifestyle.
+You’ll be making lots of adjustments like getting accustomed to the job, getting familiar with the truck you drive, utilizing your new driving skills, and getting accustomed to the lifestyle.

-There are still so many things to learn about the job, that you haven’t learned yet.
+There are still so many things to learn about the job that you haven’t learned yet.

 My First Year as a New Truck Driver

-With several million miles under my belt as an experienced truck driver, I still remember after all these years, my first year as a truck driver.
+With several million miles under my belt as an experienced truck driver, I still remember, after all these years, my first year as a truck driver.

 The worst part of that year for me was finding some of the delivery locations and maneuvering the truck into some of the older areas of big U.S. cities with narrow streets and low bridges.

-In those days, there were only maps to rely on, and those maps did NOT show low bridges.
-I found city driving highly stressful.
+In those days, there were only maps to rely on.
+Those maps did NOT show low bridges.
+I personally found city driving highly stressful.

 Here are 7 things you should know about and some things to expect from your first year as a new driver.

-7 Things To Be Aware of For Your First Year as a Trucker
+7 Things to Be Aware of For Your First Year as a Trucker

 1. Getting Driving Experience